These super simple investigations are great for demonstrating the surface tension of water.

 Surface tension is a force which causes a layer of liquid to behave like an elastic sheet or skin.

-Molecules of water are more attracted to each other than other molecules, as water is a polar molecule.
+Water molecules are more attracted to each other than other molecules, as water is a polar molecule.
 The positive hydrogen end of one molecule is attracted to the negative oxygen end of another water molecule.
 The surface water molecules only have air above them, so they are pulled down, creating surface tension.

 The high surface tension of water allows insects to walk over it.
 Pond skaters have long, hairy legs, allowing them to spread their weight over a wide area.
 They press very gently on the water’s surface so as not to break through it.